-FC ORM 10-Q (Mark C One) $\boxtimes$ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchang e Act of 1934 1 For the quarte rly period ended May 2, 2021 or Transition Report Pursuant to Sectio or the transition ge Act of 1934 SEMT ECH CORPORAT ΓΙΟΝ gistrant as specified in its charte Delaware (State or other jurisdiction of incorporation or organization) 95-2119684 (I.R.S.
-Employer Identification No.) 200 Camarillo, California, 93012-879 acipal executive offices, Zip Code) 0 Registrant's telephone nun nber, including area code: (805) 498-2111 Securit ies registered p pursuant to Section 12(b) of the Act: Title of each class Common Stock par value \$0.01 per share Trading Symbol(s) SMTC Name of each exchange on which registered The Nasdaq Global Select Market d preced te by check mark whether the registrant (1) has filed ing 12 months (or for such shorter period that the region days.
-Yes 🗵 No 🗆 S-T (§: Indicat growth te by check mark whether the registrant has submitte 232.405 of this chapter) during the preceding 12 more that by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated to Exchange Act. nths (or for such celerated filer, a h shorter period that the registrant in accelerated filer, a non-accelera was required to submit such files).
-Yes ited filer, smaller reporting company, or an eme No □ erging Large accelerated filer X Accelerated filer Non-a ccelerated filer Smaller reporting company Emerging growth company transition period for complying with any new o or merging growth company, indicate by check mark if I financial accounting standards provided pursuant to transition period for complying with any new revised Section 13(a) of the Exchange Act. $\square$
+FORM 10-Q (Mark One) Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 X For the quarterly period ended August 1, 2021 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from Commission File Number 001-06395 SEMTECH CORPORATION (Exact name of registrant as specified in its charter) Delaware 95-2119684 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 200 Flynn Road, Camarillo, California, 93012-8790 (Address of principal executive offices, Zip Code) Registrant's telephone number, including area code: (805) 498-2111 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered The Nasdaq Global Select Market Common Stock par value \$0.01 per share SMTC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □